springfall2008/batpred/docs/car-charge-planning.md

     - Information about the car's battery size will be automatically extracted from the Octopus Energy integration
     - You should set the cars current soc sensor, **car_charging_soc** in `apps.yaml` to point to a Home Assistant sensor that specifies the car's current % charge level to have accurate results.
 This should normally be a sensor provided by your car charger.
-    If you don't have this available for your charger then Predbat will assume the charge level is 0%.
+    If you don't have this available for your charger then Predbat will assume the car's current charge level is 0%.
     - If you set **car_charging_limit** in `apps.yaml` then Predbat can also know if the car's limit is set lower than in Intelligent Octopus.
     If you don't set this Predbat will default to 100%.
     - You can use **car_charging_now** as a workaround to indicate your car is charging but the Intelligent API hasn't reported it.